Château Quintus, the 5th grand vin of Domaine Clarence Dillon

 Taking ownership of a multifaceted Saint-Emilion terroir

-At Château Quintus, the 45-hectare estate was built up progressively, starting in 2011, when the first parcel was purchased, then in 2013, with the acquisition of a neighbouring plot, and most recently in 2021, when a third section was added.
+At Château Quintus, the 45-hectare estate was built up progressively, in Saint Emilion Grand Cru appellation, starting in 2011, when the first parcel was purchased, then in 2013, with the acquisition of a neighbouring plot, and most recently in 2021, when a third section was added.
 The three pieces of land create a 360-degree vineyard on a promontory featuring multiple orientations, as well as both hillside and plateau terroirs.

 To develop an in-depth understanding of these various terroirs, soil studies were carried out, an essential prerequisite to implementing high-precision viticulture.
 This was how Mariette Veyssière and her team set out to be “very precise in managing the vineyard”, and therefore “very precise in managing the vinification”.